libriscv/libriscv/README.md

 	machine.simulate(1'000ul);
 ```

 The fuzzing program does this, so have a look at that.
+There is also [a unit test](/tests/unit/micro.cpp).

+## Adding your own instructions

+See [this unit test](/tests/unit/custom.cpp) for an example on how to add your own instructions.
+They work in all simulation modes.

 ## Documentation